1000Cranes/lec_heliosphere/README.md

-Mesosphere
+Heliosphere
 =============

-A meta data collector for meteor.js packages
+A metadata collector for meteor.js packages

 Goal
 -------